The Application Process

 - Click on the “+” button and upload your 4 pieces of work.
 For specifications please check individual course pages.
 Please name each file with a suitable file name if possible.
 E.G. Sample piece 1 etc.

-Step-3 – Pay a non-refundable deposit online to secure your place.
+Step-3 – Pay a non-refundable Course Charge online to secure your place.

 Once you have received your offer letter, you will need to pay a non-refundable €50 course charge in order to hold your place.
 Please go to the college website and click on the Pay Fees button (or you may login to your account in the usual way).
 This will take you to the login page of the college applications system.
 Please ensure you login to the Academic year 2023/24.
 Once you are logged in, select the Payments tab to pay the course charge.
 Failure to pay your charge by the given deadline may result in your application being cancelled and the loss of your place.
 Click here to login to your account and pay your charge.

 If you are a mature student i.e. over 21 and in receipt of Social Welfare for over 6 months, you may be eligible for VTOS.
 This means that you can keep your social welfare payments and have no course charges.
 For further information please contact email@example.com as soon as possible.

-We will contact you during the summer with details on how to complete your registration and pay the balance of course charges.
+We will contact you during the summer with details on how to complete your registration.
 You will be required to upload your Academic certification, Leaving Certificate results etc., to your application account.